aragon/nest/grants/Bastet/Proposal.md

 - Interacting with different chains, since they may need different web3 providers that extract state from the blockchain
 - Interacting with different dapps, since some dapps may run inside a web browser, or inside an Electron app, or even in the command line
 - Storing private keys, since there are multiple possible vector attacks.
 For example, in the case of a Chrome extension, Google or a malicious attacker may trigger an extension update that steals all private keys. ([sentry - report failed txs by kumavis · Pull Request #3066 · MetaMask/metamask-extension · GitHub](https://github.com/MetaMask/metamask-extension/pull/3066))
+- Extensions (like MetaMask) inject a Web3 object into every website, regardless if it's a DApp or not.
+This needlessly increases the security frontier and attack vectors even more.

 #### An independent OS-level application would: